Who are the EU's new Russian deplorables?

 "Russia is quite comfortable having its finger in Ukraine's wound," he said, referring to Russian occupying forces in the Donbas region in eastern Ukraine.

-"It can use it to intensify conflict if needed, but if not needed, Russia would not be eager to take on the burden of recovery of this troubled region," by fully conquering it, Petrov said.
+"It can use it to intensify conflict if needed, but if not needed, Russia would not be eager to take on the burden of recovery of this troubled region," by fully conquering Donbas, Petrov said.